 Verulam School Library is centrally located in the main block of the school and adjacent to the Canteen.
-We are open from 8am to 3.30pm, including lunch and break times.
+We are open from 7.40am to 3.15pm, including lunch and break times.

 What you will find in the library